Musicians who oppose Donald Trump's use of their music: Semisonic

 In 2025, American rock band Semisonic objected to the use of its song "Closing Time" in a White House video supporting the deportation of illegal immigrants in the second presidency of Donald Trump, stating: "We did not authorize or condone the White House's use of our song in any way.
 And no, they didn't ask.
 The song is about joy and possibilities and hope, and they have missed the point entirely."

 Sinéad O'Connor

 The estate of Sinéad O'Connor and Chrysalis Records opposed Trump's use of her cover of Prince's "Nothing Compares 2 U", at a 2024 rally.
 The estate explained that "it is no exaggeration to say that Sinéad would have been disgusted, hurt, and insulted to have her work misrepresented in this way."

 Spinal Tap

 On September 6, 2024, Harry Shearer (portrayor of Derek Smalls) posted on X: "Not a band to be outdone, Spinal Tap is demanding that the Trump campaign refrain from playing 'Sex Farm' at their rallies."
 Asked if 'Big Bottom' was still "up for grabs" for Trump, Shearer replied, "He thinks so."
 Consequence noted: "Even fictional bands are banning the Trump campaign from using their music."

+SZA

+On December 8, 2025, the White House uploaded a holiday-themed, pro-ICE video that featured a remixed version of the song "Big Boys" by SZA, which originated from a December 2022 SNL sketch under the same name.
+While the song alludes to the concept of cuffing season, the video misconstrues the message to arresting immigrants in handcuffs.
+SZA accused the video of being "rage bait" to receive free promotion for an agenda that was "inhuman" and "evil".
+SZA's former manager, Terrence "Punch" Henderson, similarly concluded that "trying to provoke artist to respond in order to help spread propaganda and political agendas is nasty business.
+Knock it off."